 The Tri-Core pillow is a cervical support pillow made from hypoallergenic and anti-microbial fiber.
 It has a trapezoid center with two thick sides along with wide top and bottom neck rolls.
 This keeps your head, neck, and spine in a neutral position throughout the night.
 For this reason, the Tri-Core pillow is an ideal choice for sleep trainees looking for the best pillow for back sleepers.

-The Tri-Core pillow has an Amazon rating of 3.7 out of 5 stars.
 While most customers were happy with the product, one customer pointed out that it can be uncomfortable at first.
 Another cited that the pillow is not ideal for stomach sleepers.

 [amazon link=”B00EINBSEW” title=” Coop Home Goods Pillow “/]